artisticat1/obsidian-tikzjax/README.md

 # Obsidian TikZJax

 A plugin for Obsidian that lets you render LaTeX and TikZ diagrams in your notes.
-WIP!

-Currently has these packages available in \usepackage{}:
+Currently, the following packages are available in \usepackage{}:
 - chemfig
 - tikz-cd
 - circuitikz